Skeen/Printcore/README.md

+# PrintCore

+This repository features a stripped down version of Printrun, which provides nothing but the files required to run PrintCore itself.

-Printcore is a library that makes writing reprap hosts easy
+PrintCore is a library that makes writing reprap hosts easy.
+Additionally, it's a stupid gcode sender program.

+For information about Printrun itself, head over to [kliment/Printrun](https://github.com/kliment/Printrun)

 ## Linux
 ### Ubuntu/Debian